 The DeskCycle was the clear winner in this metric.
 This simple machine required minimal assembly and was ready to ride in approximately 15 minutes.
 Once assembled, it takes up less than a quarter of the space of the full-size competition and is easy to move around thanks to its lightweight and portable size.
 The next highest-rated model in this metric was the Exerpeutic Folding Upright.
 At 45 minutes, it took us three times longer to assemble than the DeskCycle, but it required fewer steps and was easier than the rest of the competition.
 At just 41 lbs, it's also one of the lightest models we tested, plus it conveniently folds to reduce its footprint for storage.
 We feel it is an excellent option for those who may be limited on space.

-The Exerpeutic Exerwork 2000i was about average in terms of assembly difficulty and time at 1 hour.
-Once completed, the Exerwork weighs a fair amount at 67 lbs, but it is relatively easy to move around with its integrated transport wheels, and it takes up less space than most when not in use thanks to its folding design.
-The Marcy Recumbent ME-709 and the Schwinn 130 Upright both also took a full hour to assemble.
+The Exerpeutic Exerwork 2000i was about average in terms of assembly difficulty and time.
+Once completed, the Exerwork weighs a fair amount at 67 lbs, but it is relatively easy to move around with its integrated transport wheels and it takes up less space than most when not in use thanks to its folding design.
+The Marcy Recumbent ME-709 and the Schwinn 130 Upright also took a full hour to assemble.
 The Schwinn tips the scales at 61.5 lbs, yet it is easy enough to move around on most floor surfaces by rolling it on its wheels.
 It doesn't collapse or fold for storage, but as an upright model, it has a significantly smaller footprint than a recumbent.
 The Marcy ME-709 is lightweight for a recumbent at just 54.2 lbs, although it has an inherently large footprint as well.
 That said, it is easier to move around and takes up less space than some other recumbent models when its length adjustment is fully compressed.

 An exercise bike can be a great way to improve or maintain your health and fitness in the privacy of your own home or office.
-Whether you're just starting an exercise program to burn some calories or improve your cardiovascular fitness, or you're looking to do some more intense training, there are many excellent affordable options on the market to choose from.
+Whether you're just starting an exercise program to burn some calories, improve your cardiovascular fitness, or you're looking to do some more intense training, there are many excellent affordable options on the market to choose from.
 We hope this detailed comparative analysis helps you find the model that best suits your needs and budget.

 — Jeremy Benson